This story was originally published on May 7, 2015.

 Season five also introduces the location of Dorne, a region home to an interracial mix of refugees from Essos called the Rhoynar, considered by Martin to be somewhat Palestinian, who interbred with the colonizing Andals.
 Dorne’s filming took place in Spain, with the new cast characters of Dornish characters including many biracial actresses, like the Maori-Kiwi actress Keisha Castle-Hughes and Singaporean-British actress Jessica Henwick.
 Dorne is the only region in Westeros that resisted the imperial conquest of the Targaryens, like other real-world anti-colonial holdouts, Ethiopia and Thailand.
 As a result, the Dornish have kept their “exotic” customs of lax primogeniture, sexual licentiousness, and, you know, giving women rights.
 This season’s story in Dorne highlights the tensions between colonial resistors and the encroaching imperial powers, as the late Oberyn Martell’s family struggles with their resentment toward the Lannisters and King’s Landing.

-We cringe at the torture and degradation of Theon Greyjoy, yet we ignore the atrocities committed at Guantanamo Bay and in dark cells across the world by the US government.
-We bemoan the state of Sansa Stark, yet we struggle to hold sexual aggressors and domestic abusers in power accountable.
+We cringe at the torture and degradation of Theon Greyjoy (Alfie Allen), yet we ignore the atrocities committed at Guantanamo Bay and in dark cells across the world by the U.S. government.
+We bemoan the state of Sansa Stark (Sophie Turner), yet we struggle to hold sexual aggressors and domestic abusers in power accountable.
 We cry as the Lannisters kill off all our favorite characters, while everyday, Black American citizens are killed by police brutality and systemic oppression.
-As the character Varys ponders in this season’s premiere, “Perhaps we've grown so used to horror, we've forgotten there could be another way.”
+As the character Varys ponders in this season’s premiere, “Perhaps we’ve grown so used to horror, we’ve forgotten there could be another way.”